Associate of Science Degree in Nursing (A.D.N.)

 The applicant must have completed courses in algebra, biology & chemistry at the high school or college level with a minimum grade of C in each course before the deadline.

-COMPASS placement test is required for all new students.
-Please contact Student Success Center to schedule an appointment.
+ACCUPLACER placement test is required for all new students.
+Please contact Resource Commons to schedule an appointment, 740-533-4596.
 For nursing, you need to achieve an 80 of higher in Reading, place in English 1510 in the writing portion and achieve a score of Tier I or higher on the Math portion.
-Transfer students do not have to take the COMPASS exam if they have a course in English or math that transfers from a previous college.
+Transfer students do not have to take the ACCUPLACER exam if they have a course in English or Math that transfers from a previous college.
 This includes developmental course, ENG 1510 and MATH 1200 or higher.

-HESI A2 Nursing Admissions Exam: You must achieve a score of at least a 75% on English, a 75% in Math and an overall composite of 75% You can schedule this exam in the Student Success Center by calling 740-533-4596.
+HESI A2 Nursing Admissions Exam: You must achieve a score of at least a 75% on English, a 75% in Math and an overall composite of 75% You can schedule this exam in the Resource Commons by calling 740-533-4596.
 Test codes and study guide are to be purchased in the bookstore.

 Applicants will be required to have a completed FBI & BCI fingerprint report (criminal background check) which will be completed after you have been selected into the program.